vavardan/OCI-DNS-view/README.md

 &nbsp;

 #### Scenario 2:.
 Spoke to Spoke DNS resolution
-- The **web01-p.ssnpweb.vcnprod.oraclevcn.com** in prod Spoke VCN performs a nslookup to retrieve the IP address of **web02-pp.ssnppweb.vcnpreprod.oraclevcn.com**, located in the preprod Spoke VCN.
+- The **web01-p.ssnpweb.vcnprod.oraclevcn.com** in prod Spoke VCN performs *nslookup* to retrieve the IP address of **web02-pp.ssnppweb.vcnpreprod.oraclevcn.com**, located in the preprod Spoke VCN.
 - Prod VCN resolver evaluates the query based on the [VCN DNS Resolver query processing order](#VCN-DNS-Resolver-query-processing-order) as follows:<br>
    ⓵ **Associated Private Views** - Since no Private view is associated with the Prod VCN resolver, it moves to the next option.<br>
    ⓶ **Default Private View** – This view contains only DNS records specific to the Prod VCN.
 Since the resolver does not have a record for **web02-pp**, it proceeds to the next step.<br>